 Beside being an active member of the above forums, I have purchased few books about turbocharging.
 Maximum Boost was best turbo book I have ever read.
 It gives very specific details and examples.
 I would strongly recommend this book to everyone who is thinking about starting a turbo project.

 My project officially started in late September of 2002.
-I was given two ball bearing turbos from Joey of Spark Motorsports in Rowland Heights California (now in La Puente, California.
-If you need 2JZ-GTE swap into you SC300/400, please give Joey a call and tell him that I sent you.)
+I was given two ball bearing turbos from Spark Motorsports in La Puente, California.
+(If you need 2JZ-GTE swap into you SC300/400, please give Joey a call and tell him that I sent you.)

-He will take care of you and your car at a great price.)
-These turbos are imported from Thailand and which was imported from Japan off the Nissan Skyline VG30DET.
+These turbos are imported from Thailand and Japan off the Nissan Skyline VG30DET.
 I was told that the turbos had about 25k miles on it.
 The bearing spin free with no play.
 The T3 turbos are both oil and water cooled with integrated wastegate.